Introduction to CAM and Feeds and Speeds (aka You Can't Trust CAM Feeds and Speeds!)

 Why does it matter?
 Don't CAM programs all produce pretty good g-code?
 Actually, not only do many produce poor code, but even the ones capable of producing great code require considerable care from the operator to make sure the right options are being chosen so good code is output.

 Let's digress for a moment to talk about race cars.
 A fast driver can keep his car right at the edge of its performance envelope around the entire circuit.
 He knows that if the car is right at that edge, any control input might push it over the edge, resulting in the car moving off the optimal line he wants it on, or in the worst case, resulting in a loss of control.
 If he goes into a corner a little too fast, he knows that the act of breaking is applying an input that may make matters worse.
 If he twitches the wheel slightly through a turn, it makes the car hunt for the line and prevents it settling in gracefully.
 He must apply just the right amount of each input, and he must apply the input smoothly, without any jerking.

 Your cutter needs exactly the same treatment for optimal performance.
 Every change of direction is an input that increases the forces on the cutter.
 The sharper the change, the greater the forces.
 It's very important to consider the difference between an impulse and steady force too.
 Imagine you're applying a force to the end of the tool.
 You can either apply it by tapping the end of the tool with a hammer using a tap that applies the exact amount of force, or you can steadily press against the tool with that force, perhaps having ramped it up smoothly.
 Which method do you think will allow you to apply the most force?
 It's not the hammer!

-Let's go through some of the most critical toolpath goings on while milling and see what measures can be taking to keep it smooth and easy.
-Using these measures will reduce tool wear, improve surface finish, and ultimately allow you to run the cutter faster, further, or both.
+Let's go through some of the most critical toolpath techniques for milling and see what we can do to keep it smooth and easy.
+Using these methods will reduce tool wear, improve surface finish, and ultimately allow you to run the cutter faster, further, or both.

 Cut Entry and Exit